pytest-dev/pytest-html/docs/user_guide.rst

 Note that this match is case insensitive, so passing :code:`PASSED` and :code:`passed` has the same effect.

-The following query parameters may be passed:
+The following values may be passed:

 * :code:`passed`
 * :code:`skipped`